Most recent posts

 Few others seemed to share my particular problem back then, and I’d be very interested to know what they were all going through.
 We knew nothing at the time about each other’s internal workings.
 All that we shared was (1) sports, as in football, rugby and cricket, (2) pop music, as it turned into folk and rock and blues, (3) booze, and its later cousin hash, and of course (4) bravado.

 If memory serves, a charitable contribution entitled an old boy to cane Jan at the boarders’ reunion in 2010.
 All good clean fun – well almost!
-Needless to say, I have no memory of volunteers helping with this boarders’ reunion who were girls at the school.
-In fact, I don’t remember any volunteers there.
+There were no girls volunteering at this reunion.

 I saw more of the results of this alienation at a reunion of the school’s boarders back in 2010.
-Never having boarded at the school, I was very interested in this reunion perhaps because I had boarded at my previous school, Solihull School.
+Never having boarded at the school, I was very interested in this reunion because I had boarded at my previous school, Solihull School, the source of much of my alienation from English education.
 How had these boarders turned out?
 Boarders tend to be the most alienated pupils, especially in a school which mixes day boys and boarders.
 Day boys at least have the comfort and reassurance of going home at night.

 A random scene from the pupils’ presentation of the school’s 400 year history.
 Well produced, arranged and executed.

 Many former boarders showed up to this reunion, including those close to me in age, and one of them brought his wife, the comely Jan Burton.
 She was kind enough to participate in the performance art that the old boys came up with for the occasion.
-Without going into too much detail, her performance, shared with many attending, was the Old Borlasians of my era’s thumbing their collective noses at the school, in a more realistic and foolish equivalent of Lindsay Andersons’s film “If.”
+Without going into too much detail, her performance, shared with many attending, was the Old Borlasians of my era thumbing their collective noses at the school.
+The spectacle a more realistic and foolish equivalent of Lindsay Andersons’s over the top film “If.”

 Now, the school has greatly expanded facilities, including several new buildings such as a home for the 6th Form (ages 16 – 18) and a purpose-built theater, and is a bustling hive of creative, sporting and academic activity.
 All very encouraging.
 One example from the school’s website: “Our symphony orchestra, strings orchestras, jazz ensembles and nine choirs perform in prestigious venues and we are recognised for our exceptional Dance, Drama and Musical Theatre performances.”
 Wait a minute; nine choirs, but no rock’n’roll?!